-As a working nail technician and educator many of my clients find Silk and Fibreglass more suitable for their nails and prefer the finished result over UV Gel and Acrylic.
-In this column I aim to give you an overview of both systems and hopefully allow the new and experienced nail technicians to visit or revisit Silk and Fibreglass, bringing back into the nail industry.
+As a working nail technician and educator, many of my clients find Silk and Fibreglass more suitable for their nails and prefer the finished result over UV Gel and Acrylic.
+In this article I aim to give you an overview of both systems and hopefully allow the new and experienced nail technicians to visit or revisit Silk and Fibreglass, bringing back into the nail industry.

 What is Silk and Fibreglass

 Silk is a natural fine weave material, often used to strengthen and repair the natural nail.

 Fibreglass is a synthetic man-made mesh with a loose weave best suited to strengthen nail extensions.
 Fibreglass is stronger than Silk

 Both Silk and Fibreglass create a strong natural-looking nail which are flexible and easy to remove.

 - Can be polished over